orb-lang/helm/doc/md/helm/txtbuf.md

 # Txtbuf

-This is not much more than an ordinary array of lines that has a bit of awareness, mostly about which lines have cursors and which don't\.
+A `Rainbuf` specialized for displaying editable text, with optional syntax highlighting\.
+This is not much more than an ordinary array of lines that has a bit of awareness, mostly about which lines have cursors\.

 I'll circle back for quipu but I want a basic editor as soon as possible\.
 The interaction dynamics need to be worked out right away, plus I want to use it\!